timb-machine-mirrors/DebugPrivilege-MyOwnVersionOfMSDN/README.md

 # Windows
-A side project of mine that contains different (poor) snippet of C++ code snippets that form as a 'Proof of Concept' for certain Windows APIs.
-It's just a side project of mine.
+A side project of mine that contains different (poor) C++ code snippets that forms a 'Proof of Concept' for certain Windows APIs.
+It's just a side project of mine to explore more about how certain Windows APIs work.